mark-hoy/dmc2-electronics-enclosure/README.md

 # dmc2-electronics-enclosure
 Create an enclosure for the DMC2 electronics that is away from the mill

-# This is a work in progress
+As you are likely aware, the original enclosure for the DMC2 electronics is somewhat limiting and is mounted in an unaccessible location once complete.

-As you are likely aware, the original enclosure for the DMC2 electronics is somewhat limiting.
+In addition, the 12v power supplies provided by the kit are unsafe and I replaced them with a nice Mean Well DIN mounted equivelant.

-In addition, the 12v power supplies are unsafe and will be replaced in my rebuild with a DIN mounted one.
+NOTE: TBD I have to still assemble the pump and prove there is no interference between the pump and other electronics.

 As the DMC2 mill has cooling fluids, the electonics enclosure should be water resistant from splashes.